dms-vep/CHIKV-181-25-E-DMS/nextstrain/README.md

 └── Snakefile # <---- Snakemake workflow
 ```

+Note that the last step of the [run_analysis.bash](run_analysis.bash) script is then to copy the final JSON from [auspice/auspice.json](auspice/auspice.json) to [../auspice/CHIKV-181-25-E-DMS.json](../auspice/CHIKV-181-25-E-DMS.json) where it can be viewed via  [Nextstrain community build](https://docs.nextstrain.org/en/latest/guides/share/community-builds.html) at [nexstrain.org/community/dms-vep/CHIKV-181-25-E-DMS](nexstrain.org/community/dms-vep/CHIKV-181-25-E-DMS).

 ## Workflow

 A [Nextstrain](https://nextstrain.org/) is built by (1) downloading sequence records for a virus from GenBank, (2) extracting a CDS feature of interest——in this case the Envelope Glycoprotein——(3) filtering to get only high-quality sequences, (4) building and annotating a tree of these sequences with `augur`, and (5) making a visualization with `auspice`.